CRR

 Rupture

 Complex systems frequently undergo periods of reorganisation at various spatial and temporal scales.
-Rather than viewing these transitions as purely disruptive, the CRR framework examines how such events create space for system adaptation and novel emergent properties.
-The 'scale-free' nature of the CRR and Dirac Delta makes it a good candidate for modelling the ever-present moment of "now" as a temporal 'rupture' where agentic choice occurs as free will.
-This choice is based on all past states that have accumulated up to the present moment.
-Over time, the choices we make build patterns that work, but also accumulated friction, prediction errors.
-Depending on how we slice time, this can cause sudden change and subsequent Regeneration.
+Rather than viewing these transitions as purely disruptive, CRR examines how such events create space for system adaptation and novel emergent properties.
+The Dirac delta offers a natural candidate for the ever-present moment of "now": a temporal boundary where past coherence meets future possibility, and where the accumulated weight of history shapes what comes next.

 Regeneration